 In addition, the considerations of scenarios plays a much more important role in the long-term timeframe than in the near-term timeframe.
-To support the long-term timeframe, PJM will construct a base reliability scenario and associated base cases consisting of a minimum set of inputs that must be modeled to ensure resource adequacy and identify future transmission needs and solutions required to maintain the reliability of the system.
+To support the long-term timeframe, PJM will construct a base reliability scenario and associated base cases and identify future transmission needs and solutions required to maintain the reliability of the system.
 This scenario is called the base reliability scenario.
 The primary inputs into the base reliability scenario are the PJM Load Forecast Report; existing generation not anticipated to deactivate as described further in this section; replacement generation from the PJM New Service Request process to ensure resource adequacy.
 Additional replacement generation, if needed, beyond the PJM New Service Request process will be selected as necessary to ensure resource adequacy.
 To determine the specific replacement generation from the New Service Request process and beyond that may be necessary to ensure resource adequacy, PJM will use widely accepted capacity expansion modeling tools that will be reviewed with stakeholders upfront and refined periodically as necessary to improve the models' performance.